 Cats & Kittens

 At Brockwell Vets we vaccinate all cats against Flu, Enteritis and Feline Leukemia and you can also opt for chlamydia.
 Vaccination is the only proven method of protecting your cat against these diseases.
-We stock Purevax of Merial and Pentofel of Zoetis vaccines.
+We stock Nobivac Tricat and Felv and Pentofel of Zoetis.

 Kittens can be vaccinated from 8 weeks of age and the Primary Vaccination course is given when vaccinating cats for the first time, whether adult or kitten.
 It is given twice, 3-4 weeks apart.
 The cat can then start going out a week after the second vaccine.